 D. Ascending Colon

-2. You’re providing nursing education to a group of nursing students about diverticulosis verses diverticulitis.
+2. You’re providing nursing education to a group of nursing students about diverticulosis versus diverticulitis.
 Which statement by the nursing students demonstrate they understand the education provided?

 A. “Most patients with diverticulitis are asymptomatic.”